 Intern interviews follow much of the same guidelines as a regular job interview with an emphasis on your knowledge and understanding of the company.
-Here are the top five questions and prompts you are likely to be asked.
+Here are the top four questions and prompts you are likely to be asked.
 Below also explains how to tailor your answers to the internship at hand.

 Tell us about yourself

 You are most likely familiar with this question but many people are stumped for an answer.
 Your response should combine both your personal philosophy and how your personal philosophy coincides with the position you are applying for.

 Share your work and study experience, including information such as where you are from, your passions, hidden talents and what inspires.
 Following on from this information you will pique an employer’s interest and make them more likely to want to get to know you.

 What are your strengths and weaknesses?

 Tailor your strength and weakness answers to the position at hand.
 As an internship offers a shorter-term experience and you will want to get the most out of your time there as well as get along with everybody.
 Strong interpersonal and communication skills will be valued, as well as a team member attitude and a willingness to learn on the job.

 Weaknesses may include a lack of practical experience in your field of interest, so be sure to point out that lack of experience is the very reason you are seeking the position.

 Describe a time when you have been in a situation of conflict or difficulty?